How to Stay Cool While Camping

 - Nighttime air conditioners: At night, slipping a jug of frozen or cold water into the bottom of your sleeping bag can cool your feet and make it easier to fall asleep.
 Use this trick when you have brought enough jugs of water to keep your food cool.
 If there is a cool stream or source of cold tap water nearby, however, filling a jug with it will also work to cool you down.

 The morning sun can heat up a tent to stifling temperatures in just minutes.
-To avoid growing too hot in your tent, it helps to get to bed early, even if this means calling it a night earlier than you might in day-to-day life.
+To avoid growing too hot in your tent by going to bed early, it helps to get to bed early, even if this means calling it a night earlier than you might in day-to-day life.
 The farther north you are, the earlier the sun will rise each day.
 The farther south you are, the hotter it is likely to get.
 Balance these two factors when deciding a good sleep schedule.

-Stay Cool and Comfortable When You Camp at KOA
+Stay Cool and Comfortable When You Camp at Kampgrounds of America

-At Kampgrounds of America, we have a wide variety of ways to stay cool while having summer fun.
+At KOA, we have a wide variety of ways to stay cool while having summer fun.
 KOA offers lots of convenient amenities, different lodging options and even some water activities.
 Note that each KOA campground is unique — be sure to check ahead of time to see what amenities yours offers.

 Here are some reasons KOA stands ahead of the rest.

 For tent camping, there is simply no parallel to KOA.
-Here are some amenities you’ll find at every KOA location:
+Here are some amenities you will find at every KOA location:

 - Level, roomy campsites